dpmin7/technical-experiment/experiment4/experiment4.md

  - Aircraft position logging data

 ## Experiment description
-- experiment with a function that calculates the distance using latitude, longitude, and altitude data of two aircraft.
+- experiment with a function that calculates the distance using latitude, longitude, and altitude data of aircrafts(between one aircraft and Others).
 - Perform distance calculation experiments for all aircraft using recorded aircraft data.
 - Design a filter to exclude aircraft for which distance calculation is not necessary.
 - Measure the time taken to calculate distances for all aircraft